tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 ({{connections}})

-Note that this document assumes that the preference policy for the host destination address favors QUIC over TCP, and IPv6 over IPv4.
+Note that this document assumes that the preference policy for the host destination address favors IPv6 over IPv4.
+IPv6 has many desirable properties designed to be improvements over IPv4
+{{?IPV6=RFC8200}}.

+This document also assumes that the preference policy favors QUIC over TCP.
 QUIC only requires one packet to establish a secure connection, making it quicker compared to TCP {{?QUIC=RFC9000}}.

-Additionally, IPv6 has many desirable properties designed to be improvements over IPv4
-{{?IPV6=RFC8200}}.
-If the host is configured to have a different preference, the recommendations in this document can be easily adapted.
+If the host is configured to have different preferences, the recommendations in this document can be easily adapted.

 # Hostname Resolution Query Handling {#query}